slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Worrying is like paying a debt you don’t owe."
 -- Mark Twain*

-> *"A man is as miserable as he thinks he is."
+> *"A man is as miserable as he thinks he is." (...)
--- Seneca*

-> *"We suffer more often in imagination than in reality."
+"We suffer more often in imagination than in reality."
 -- Seneca*

 > *"The mind is everything.
 What you think you become."